 We have more than 50 PhD students at the Department of Business Administration.
 On this site PhD students about to defend their theses or recently appointed doctors give short introductions to themselves and their research.
-Via the link “New doctors” to the left you get to know the appointed doctors in business administration 2014–2017.
+Via the links to the right you get to know the appointed doctors in business administration 2014–2019.

 Our first doctor of 2019 is Erik Ronnle, who defended his thesis Justifying mega-projects – an analysis of the Swedish high-speed rail project 18 January.
 Below you can find out more about Erik and his research, described in his own words.

 Four years ago, before embarking on the PhD journey that ends with my dissertation defence, I worked in a large consultancy company.
 Trained as an environmental engineer, I was part of an environmental management team and was thrown into a wide set of projects concerning environmental economics, urban development, and renewable energy to name a few topics.
 In this occupation, I sensed that while we strived to be objective and took pride in following sound methodological principles, our customers often had a quite outspoken interest.
 To put it another way, the reason for hiring a consultant to make a report was not necessarily to guide a decision but to play into a complex decision-making process.
 Projects were almost always surrounded by political complexity.
 A wind power company needed to gather support for a project and wanted us to demonstrate the benefits.
 An environmental department in a municipality wanted to show the value of environmental protection in order to receive political support and funding.
 More often than not, it seemed that what we produced was well-founded arguments intended to justify projects, decisions, and actions.
 To a person with an engineering education, this was partly a frustrating experience but also intriguing.
 Like many fresh graduates arriving in work from university, I found that there was a lot more to real-life decision-making processes than merely solving analytical problems.